TradeIdeasPhilip/deno-client-server-typescript-template/README.md

 I've marked the top of these with comments, but you could miss that.
 ### Editors
 It all falls to pieces if I try to load the workspace.
-Intellisense is flakey at best 😢
+Intellisense is flakey at best. 😢
 Sometimes VS code tells me that the TypeScript service has died 5 times in a row.
 Sometimes VS code does no syntax highlighting or suggesting at all.
 Usually it makes some attempts, many of which fail, details vary from one run to the next.